Trump gives support to embattled Speaker Mike Johnson at pivotal Mar-a-Lago meet

 “There was a time when the Speaker of the House of Representatives was a dominant figure in American politics,” he said.
 “Look where we are now, where he comes hat in hand to Mar-a-Lago.”

-The trip shows the fragility of the speaker's grip on the gavel, just six months on the job, but also his evolving grasp of the politics of the Trump era as the Republicans in Congress align with the "Make America Great Again" movement powering the former president's r-election bid.
+While the moment captured the fragility of the speaker's grip on the gavel, just six months on the job, it also put on display his evolving grasp of the politics of the Trump era as the Republicans in Congress align with the "Make America Great Again" movement powering the former president's r-election bid.

-Trump and Johnson discussed a topic both have embraced as a priority campaign strategy — pummeling President Joe Biden with alarmist language over what Republicans claim is a “migrant invasion.”
+Johnson and Trump used similar wording to describe one part of their campaign strategy — pummeling President Joe Biden with alarmist language over what Republicans claim is a “migrant invasion.”

-By linking the surge of migrants coming to the U.S. with the upcoming election, Trump and Johnson want to prevent noncitizens from voting — even though it’s already a federal felony for a noncitizen to cast a ballot in a federal election.
+By linking the surge of migrants coming to the U.S. with the upcoming election, Trump and Johnson raised the specter of noncitizens from voting — even though it’s already a federal felony for a noncitizen to cast a ballot in a federal election.

+“It could, if there are enough votes, affect the presidential election,” warned Johnson, who had played a key role in challenging the 2020 election that Trump lost to Biden.

 In a background paper sent ahead of the meeting, they echoed language from the racist great replacement conspiracy theory to suggest that Biden and Democrats are engaging in what Trump's campaign called "a willful and brazen attempt to import millions of new voters.”